 Mom was so happy to see me eating normally again.
-She worried aloud that I might be getting the flu, so seeing me chowing down like my old self pushed those worries right out of her head.
-What she didn’t see was how I went to bed afterward and while the bathwater ran I was throwing it all up.
+She’d worried aloud that I might be getting the flu, so seeing me chowing down like my old self pushed those worries right out of her head.
+What she didn’t see was how I went to bed afterward, and while the bathwater ran, I was throwing it all up.
 I did this every day for years.

 One of the sad truths about throwing up your meals is you don’t lose all that much weight.
 I actually gained more.
-Sure, I’d get rid of what I’d eaten, but probably twice a week I’d be lying in bed, wide awake, fingering my collar bones, hip bones, and ribs, and obsessing over food.
+Sure, I’d get rid of what I’d eaten, but probably twice a week I’d be lying in bed, wide awake, fingering my collar bones, hip bones, and ribs, all while obsessing over food.
 Something inside me would snap, and I’d run to the fridge or the cabinets and eat until I felt like I was bursting.
 Then, exhausted, I’d go back upstairs and pass out on my bed.
-Calorie-for-calorie, after those twice-weekly binges I was eating more than I would if I was healthy.
+Calorie-for-calorie, after those twice-weekly binges I was eating more than I would’ve if I’d been healthy.
 Except I really, really wasn’t healthy.
 And nobody knew.